dummyguy360/ReduxSpire/notes/README/README.txt

 	"Playtester" will send you to a Playtester Disclaimer Screen, which then sends you to the dev room (The Playtester Config was the one orginally used when the P rank build was first compiled)

-"Dev" and "Playtester" Configs also enable some Debug features, such as the ability to screenshot while pausing
+"Dev" and "Playtester" Configs also enable some Debug features
+	such as the ability to screenshot while pausing or changing characters/palettes by pressing (taunt + up/down)

 To change Configs, press the target button on the top right of the gamemaker window (same button where you change what platform you want to compile for)